toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 <img src="https://i.imgur.com/vi5oacK.png" title="source: imgur.com" />

 <p style="line-height: 150%;">
 Hmmm... a maximum start year of 2115 and a maximum runtime of 51,420 minutes (or 35.7 days), that doesn't seem quite right even for a long-running TV series.
-Some further investigation is clearly required here for both values, unless of course the runtime is referring to film equivalent [John Cage's musical work](https://www.bbc.co.uk/news/world-europe-54041568) that recently had it's first chord change in 7 years!
+Some further investigation is clearly required here for both values, unless of course the runtime is referring to film equivalent <a href="https://www.bbc.co.uk/news/world-europe-54041568">John Cage's musical work</a> that recently had it's first chord change in 7 years since it started!
 </p>

 <p style="line-height: 150%;">